 - Find information on getting to Tavira from other cities in Portugal or Spain

-- Im Lisbon, I rented a car from RentalCars.com – click to check prices and availability
+- In Lisbon, I rented a car from RentalCars.com – click to check prices and availability

 - Book an airport transfer from Faro airport to Tavira

-Where to Stay in the Algarve: Cool Hotels in Tavira
+Best Hotels in Tavira: Where to Stay in Tavira

 Tavira has so many unique accommodation options that you’ll have difficulty deciding on just one!
-Luckily I’ve got three top hotel picks for where to stay in Tavira.
-I’ll also share some more recommendations at the end of the article including Airbnbs so you have more great options of where to stay in the Algarve.
+Luckily I’ve got three spectacular hotel picks for where to stay in Tavira.
+I’ll also share some more recommendations at the end of the article including Airbnbs so you have more solid options of where to stay in the Algarve.

 Pousada Convento de Tavira